 Phase 1 | Household Hazardous Waste Removal

-California Department of Toxic Substances Control or other dedicated agency
+California Department of Toxic Substances Control or US Environmental Protection Agency

 Phase 2 | Debris Removal

 California Department of Resources Recycling and Recovery